 You just need to know what signs to look for.

-Consequently, Expert car mechanics can easily make a blown head gasket diagnosis, by looking for symptoms of head gasket through observation.
+Consequently, Expert car mechanics can easily make a blown head gasket diagnosis.

 Here is a compilation of head gasket symptoms that you should check out.